Disability Law Clinic Resource Referral Guide

 https://clasbc.net/our-work/programs/

-The Short Service Clinic is able to provide legal advice and can answer specific client questions about their situation.
+The Short Service Clinic provides legal advice and can answer specific client questions about their situation.

 Provides free legal assistance to people who have already filed a complaint with the BC Human Rights Tribunal.
 May provide summary advice, 1-2 hour legal consultations, or legal representation.